charming-art/charming/README.md

 - [Prop](#prop) - returning properties of the app

 And there are [a plenty of examples](https://observablehq.com/d/2f9bf9f52cb24090) to get started with.

+> [!WARNING]
+> Charming is still in testing; the APIs are not fully implemented and may not be stable.

 ## Installing